lewjonathan/monte_carlo_options_pricing/README.md

 Exact terminal GBM simulation is preferred when available because it avoids time-discretization error.

-For European options, Milstein can improve accuracy relative to Euler–Maruyama, although the gain comes with additional computational cost.
+For European options, higher-order schemes such as Milstein can improve accuracy relative to Euler–Maruyama, though any practical gain must be weighed against computational cost and Monte Carlo sampling error.

 For binary options, the discontinuous payoff makes convergence behavior less stable.
-Euler–Maruyama showed more reliable weak convergence behavior in the tested setup, while Milstein sometimes achieved slightly lower RMSE at higher runtime cost.
+This reinforces that theoretical convergence order does not automatically translate into better practical pricing performance for nonsmooth payoffs.

 ## Technologies Used